-Mining and Its Impacts to Aquatic Life and Water Quality in the Salmon and Klamath Basins
+Mining and Its Impacts to Aquatic Life and Water Quality in the Salmon and Klamath Basins 13.
+Many streams and rivers in the Six Rivers and Klamath National Forests support populations of, and provide habitat for, wild salmon species.
+These species include Southern Oregon/Northern California coho salmon (Oncorhynchus kisutch).

-- 17. Many streams and rivers in the Six Rivers and Klamath National Forests support populations of, and provide habitat for, wild salmon species.
-These species include Southern Oregon/Northern California coho salmon (Oncorhynchus kisutch). - 18.
-Southern Oregon/Northern California coho salmon is listed as "threatened" under the ESA.
-In the Six Rivers and Klamath National Forests, the following threatened or endangered species that may be affected by mining in these watersheds include, but are not limited to: (a)
+14. Southern Oregon/Northern California coho salmon is listed as "threatened" under the ESA.
+In the Six Rivers and Klamath National Forests, the following threatened or endangered species that may be affected by mining in these watersheds include, but are not limited to: (a) northern California/southern Oregon coho salmon (threatened); (b) bald eagles (threatened); and

+(c) northern spotted owl (threatened).

-- 19. Spring chinook and summer steelhead fish species are listed as "sensitive species" by the Forest Service.
-In addition, green sturgeon and pacific lamprey are likely to be analyzed for possible listing under the ESA. - 20.
-Rivers and streams within the Six Rivers and Klamath National Forests that support and provide habitat for wild salmon and the other species listed in the previous paragraph are popular areas for suction dredge and other mining. - 21.
-Suction dredging is an instream mining technique where streambed material is sucked up through a hose and passed over a sluice to separate out gold.
-The waste material ("tailings"), consisting of rocks, gravel, silt, and biota, is then discharged back into the stream in a different area from which it was removed. - 22.
-Suction dredges are high-pressure water pumps driven by powered motors that create suction in a flexible intake pipe, commonly three to twelve inches in diameter. - 23.
-Suction dredging disturbs stream channels and topography.
+15. Spring chinook and summer steelhead fish species are listed as "sensitive species" by the Forest Service.
+In addition, green sturgeon and pacific lamprey are likely to be analyzed for possible listing under the ESA.

+16. Waterways within the Six Rivers and Klamath National Forests that support and provide habitat for wild salmon and the other species listed in the previous paragraph are popular areas for suction dredge and other mining.

+17. Suction dredging is an instream mining technique where streambed material is drawn up through a hose and passed over a sluice to separate out gold.
+The waste material ("tailings"), consisting of rocks, gravel, silt, and biota, is then discharged back into the stream in a different area from which it was removed.

+18. Suction dredges are high-pressure water pumps driven by powered motors that create suction in a flexible intake pipe, commonly three to twelve inches in diameter.

+19. Suction dredging disturbs stream channels and topography.
 Rocks, gravel, and silt are scoured away and then deposited in a different location within a stream, often in previously undisturbed areas.
-Large boulders, stumps, and rootwads in the stream may be moved before a site is excavated, which reduces stream stability. - 24.
-Fine sediment dispersed by suction dredging operations can infiltrate the gravelly areas where salmon make their nests (redds).
+Large boulders, stumps, and rootwads in the stream may be moved before a site is excavated, which reduces stream stability.

+20. Fine sediment dispersed by suction dredging operations can infiltrate the gravelly areas where salmon construct their nests (redds).
 The sediment suffocates the eggs and prevents young salmon from emerging.
-Sediment also reduces water clarity and affects the ability of young salmon to see their food. - 25.
-Sediment from suction dredging operations absorbs solar radiation and causes increased water temperatures. - 26.
-The suction dredge operations can be seen and/or heard on and around the streams and
+Sediment also reduces water clarity and affects the ability of young salmon to see their food.

+22 21.
+Sediment from suction dredging operations absorbs solar radiation and causes water 23 temperature to increase.

+24

+25 The suction dredge operations can be seen and/or heard on and around the streams and

-1 rivers where they are being operated 2 27.
-Suction dredge operations in t
+rivers where they are being operated.